dyuk01/blog/_posts/2024-05-14-MergeSortedArray.markdown

 ![alt text](/blog/public/img/MergeSortedArray.png)

 ## Approach
-> Since there has to be an array with size of m + n, appending nums1 by the size of n would be sufficient enough.
+Since there has to be an array with size of m + n, appending nums1 by the size of n would be sufficient enough.
-> Then, sort the array with sort function to acquire the solution
+Then, sort the array with sort function to acquire the solution.

 ## Code
 ```python